 What happens when gravity replaces modern technology as a tool to design urban infrastructure?
 Himanshu Parikh is an Indian engineer who developed of the concept of ‘slum networking,’ which stems from how the traditional organization of cities was based on natural features such as topography and gravity.

 How can a community contribute to a post-disaster rebuilding process?
 Hsieh Ying-Chun is a Taiwanese architect who works throughout Asia training villagers to build locally-appropriate dwellings in response to earthquake devastation.

 How can artisans build a resilient community?
 Hunnarshala works with artisans to combine traditional building techniques with innovation.
 They are also engaged in training and empowering artisan entrepreneurs, bringing them into the mainstream of construction.

 Can maps promote equality and strategies of resistance?
-Iconoclasistas is a Buenos Aires-based design duo.
-Their mission is to use cartography (maps) and other graphic arts to create new visions of historic representation, societal growth and participation.
+Iconoclasistas is a Buenos Aires-based design duo led by University of Buenos Aires professor Julia Risler and graphic designer and comic strip author Pablo Ares.
+The mission is to use cartography (maps) and other graphic art forms to create new visions of historic representation, societal growth, and participation.

 Can video games form the basis of a school curriculum?
 Founded by game designers in New York City, Institute of Play pioneers new models of learning and engagement rooted in the principles of game design.